Duty (album): Release and packaging

 Duty was released on September 27, 2000, by Avex Trax in three different formats.
 It was also released on the same day as her single "Surreal".
 The stand-alone CD featured the twelve tracks in a jewel case, with first press editions including an obi.
 A limited edition Playbutton, which is a headphone-insert device, featured the twelve tracks.
 The final format is the digital release, which was released in Japan at the time.
 In September 2008, the album, alongside several other albums and singles released by her, were released digitally on iTunes Store and Amazon.com.

-The album artwork was photographed by Toru Kumazawa, and features Hamasaki in a leopard-print cat-suit.
+The album artwork for Duty was photographed by Toru Kumazawa, and features Hamasaki in a leopard-print cat-suit.
 She is standing in between two elastic poles, similar to a cage or jail cell.
+The album cover featured “Leopard Ayu,” following earlier motifs of “White Ayu” and “Black Ayu” from Loveppears.
+Hamasaki explained that she chose the leopard motif simply because she wanted to, reflecting her growing comfort with actions that did not require a specific meaning.
 The art direction and designing was handled by Shinichi Hara and Shigeru Kasai from RICE, and leopard print was printed throughout the booklet.
 An out take of the album cover was used as the cover sleeve for the CD single and DVD/VHS release of "Surreal".
+Hamasaki explained that the title Duty was chosen to reflect her sense of responsibility to accurately convey the feelings of her audience.
+She described it not as leading or pulling fans along, but as walking beside them and supporting their actions when they chose to move forward.